 “I cannot say this more strongly: we must stop all non-essential use of public transport now,” London Mayor Sadiq Khan tweeted.
 “Ignoring these rules means more lives lost.”

 For most people, the virus causes only mild or moderate symptoms, such as fever or coughing.
 But for some older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 More than 101,000 people have recovered.

 As health care workers worked around the clock, they also struggled with scarce supplies.

-“All over the country, you see examples of workers inventing homemade suits using plastics,” said Olga Mediano, a lung specialist at a hospital in Guadalajara, a city outside city east of Madrid.
+“All over the country, you see examples of workers inventing homemade suits using plastics,” said Olga Mediano, a lung specialist at a hospital in Guadalajara, a city outside Madrid.
 “The protective suits are fundamental because without health workers we won’t be able to do anything.”

 “We live in anguish.
 We have no information whatsoever,” said Esther Navarro, whose 97-year-old Alzheimer’s-stricken mother is at a home in Madrid where coronavirus cases have been identified.

-The postponement of the Olympics could be a heavy economic blow to Japan, and could present a host of logistical challenges, including the need to maintain the sports venues for another year.
+The postponement of the games could be a heavy economic blow to Japan and could present a host of logistical challenges, including the need to maintain the sports venues for another year.

 It also upsets the training regimens of athletes who had hoped to be in peak form this summer, and could even cost some of them their shot at the Olympics.